Files / United Kingdom

 22/12/2025

-2. From Power Projection to Defence: Reassessing the UK's Military Posture
+2. From Power Projection to Defense: Reassessing the UK's Military Posture

 3. The Middle East and Alliances with Authoritarian Regimes: The Dilemma of Military Presence

-4. Alliance Transparency and Scrutiny: NATO, AUKUS, and Others
+4. Alliance Transparency and Scrutiny: NATO, AUKUS, and Beyond

-5. Peacekeeping and Conflict Prevention: An Underutilised Option
+5. Peacekeeping and Conflict Prevention: An Underutilized Option

-6. New Technologies and Their Regulation: An Opportunity to Shape Norms
+6. New Technologies and Their Governance: Opportunities to Shape Norms

-7. Nuclear Weapons Accountability: The Lack of Cost, Decision-Making, and Public Oversight
+7. Nuclear Weapons Accountability: Costs, Decision-Making, and the Lack of Public Oversight

 Document Introduction

-The report first analyses the fundamental procedural and scope-related issues of SDR 2024-2025.
-The authors point out that this review was hastily initiated without the guidance of an updated National Security Strategy.
-Furthermore, its terms of reference exclude core issues such as the NATO alliance, nuclear weapons, the AUKUS pact, defence commitments to key regions like the Indo-Pacific, and the target of 2.5% of GDP for defence spending from in-depth consideration.
-This makes the so-called "thorough review" a misnomer.
-The report emphasises that without a comprehensive security strategy analysis, a defence review will struggle to fully consider the contribution of non-military means—such as diplomacy, development aid, and long-term peacebuilding—to security.
-It may even contradict the government's stated primary goals, such as addressing the climate crisis.
+The report first analyzes the fundamental procedural and scope-related issues of the SDR 2024-2025.
+The authors point out that this review was hastily initiated without the guidance of a new National Security Strategy.
+Furthermore, its terms of reference exclude in-depth deliberation on core issues such as the NATO alliance, nuclear weapons, the AUKUS agreement, defence commitments to key regions like the Indo-Pacific, and the target of 2.5% of GDP for military spending.
+This makes the so-called thorough review misnamed.
+The report emphasizes that without a comprehensive security strategy analysis, a defence review will struggle to fully consider the contributions of non-military means—such as diplomacy, development aid, and long-term peacebuilding—to security.
+It may even conflict with the government's stated primary goals, such as addressing the climate crisis.

 The report further focuses on the UK's military presence in the Middle East and its alliance relationships with authoritarian regimes.
-The authors raise serious legal and ethical questions regarding the UK's reliance on military bases in the region and its continued provision of military and intelligence support to countries such as Saudi Arabia and Israel, calling for a reassessment of the necessity and purpose of these relationships.
-Simultaneously, the report strongly advocates for increased transparency and parliamentary oversight of the UK's military alliances (particularly NATO and AUKUS), suggesting the establishment of a dedicated standing parliamentary committee to scrutinise NATO affairs and ensuring full debate on major agreements like AUKUS.
+The authors raise serious legal and ethical questions about the UK's reliance on military bases in the region and its continued provision of military and intelligence support to countries like Saudi Arabia and Israel, calling for a reassessment of the necessity and purpose of these relationships.
+Simultaneously, the report strongly advocates for increased transparency and parliamentary scrutiny of the UK's military alliances, particularly NATO and AUKUS.
+It recommends establishing a dedicated standing parliamentary committee to review NATO affairs and ensuring full debate on major agreements like AUKUS.

-Regarding alternative approaches, the report argues that the SDR should recommit the UK to participation in multilateral peace support operations, such as those under the UN, and recalls its successful experiences in Sierra Leone, North Macedonia, South Sudan, and Mali, among others.
-Furthermore, the report calls for the UK to take a leadership role in regulating new generations of military technology, such as artificial intelligence and autonomous weapon systems, and to promote multilateral nuclear disarmament processes.
+Regarding alternative approaches, the report argues that the SDR should recommit the UK to participation in multilateral peace support operations under the UN and others, recalling its successful experiences in places like Sierra Leone, North Macedonia, South Sudan, and Mali.
+Furthermore, the report calls for the UK to play a leadership role in regulating new-generation military technologies such as artificial intelligence and autonomous weapon systems, and to promote multilateral nuclear disarmament processes.